 Michael Shermer Keynote Speaker

-- Founding Publisher of Skeptic magazine
+- Founding Publisher, Skeptic magazine

-- Executive Director of the Skeptics Society
+- Executive Director, Skeptics Society

 - Best-selling author of several science books, including ‘Why People Believe Weird Things’ (1997) & ‘The Science of Good and Evil’ (2005)

 Michael Shermer's Biography

 Michael Shermer is Founding Publisher and Editor-in-Chief of Skeptic magazine, Executive Director of the Skeptics Society, a New York Times best-selling author and keynote speaker on the history of science, psychology and scepticism.

 In 1992, Michael founded the Skeptics Society, an organisation devoted to investigating science and pseudoscience controversies in order to promote critical thinking in its readers.
 The organisation now publishes the Skeptic magazine, produces podcasts ‘The Michael Shermer Show’ and ‘Skepticality’, and boasts over 55,000 members worldwide.
 He is also host of the Skeptics Distinguished Science Lecture Series at Caltech.

 Michael Shermer completed a PhD in history of science from Claremont Graduate University.
 Dr Shermer was a college professor for 20 years and worked at Occidental College, California State University, Los Angeles and Glendale College, and was a research fellow at the university and Adjunct Professor at Claremont.
 He taught psychology, evolution and the history of science.